LorenzoFerreyra/barbermanager/README.md

 ### Client Appointments

 Clients can book a single available slot with a barber on a specific date, along with one or more services offered by that barber.

-Example:
+Model Example:

 ```json
 {